resinstack/website/content/faq.md

 present on the host probably aren't a good fit for ResinStack machines right now.

-While it is possible to run a cluster using nothing but ResinStack images, there are still some rough edges around server upgrades.
-Unless you consider yourself and your team power users of the HashiStack, it is not recommended to run your servers on the ResinStack yet.

 ## Is it secure?

 Like all software, you need to consider what your risk tolerances are.